yagmurx/VigenereCipher/README.txt

     • Key word
 and only one output
     • Store word

-However for different functions inputs will be different.
+    Functions:

 //alphabetindex = this function using for converting a character to alphabetic index.
-For example A is 0, P is 15 etc. ( next page have a list for this index style) This function’s input’s are alphabet, word, and i.
+For example A is 0, P is 15 etc. (You can see a list of alphabet below) This function’s input’s are alphabet, word, and i.
       alphabet = It is a string which include the alphabet. word = This function convert this string’s i. element a number. i = index of the element which is converting to a number.